ReverseAndBot/ReverseAndBot/README.md

   - TruthSocial (based on the official internal TruthSocial API for iOS)
   - Snapchat (based on the official internal Snapchat API for Android and iOS): https://github.com/ReverseAndBot/Snapchat-Bot/
+  - Tinder (currently under development)
   - more bots will follow soon (e. g.
-Tinder, TikTok, Bumble/Badoo etc.)
+TikTok, Bumble/Badoo etc.)

 <!--
 - 🌱 I’m currently learning ...